dav-he123/Python-Project-3/README.md

 After the data is loaded into a table in the database.
 The testing of the data can begin by extracting the requried data using SQL commands.

 ```
-Teesting for the first part for of Project 3:
+Testing first part of Project 3 to obtain average global sales before and after 2005:

 1. Type in SQL commands to obtain the average global sales before and after 2005.
 2. The required answer is displayed in the console in the bottom of the screenshot shown below.